in-store offers

 Since 2022, UK film label 101 films have partnered with the American Genre Film Archive (AGFA) to bring you a collection of meticulously restored genre films. complete with fantastic artwork, bonus features and commentary.
 We’re offering some of the titles from this incredible range with huge markdowns, so get to fopp and get browsing!

 In the vast realm of film, the American Genre Film Archive (AGFA) stands as a beacon of preservation and celebration of a unique aspect of American cinema.
 Founded in 2009, AGFA has played a pivotal role in the preservation and promotion of genre films, often overshadowed by mainstream Hollywood productions.
-At fopp we’re exploring the importance of AGFA as a vital cultural institution, exploring its efforts in preserving and archiving genre films, its impact on film education and scholarship, and its role in fostering a deeper appreciation for the diverse tapestry of American cinema.
+At fopp we’re exploring the importance of AGFA as a vital cultural institution, exploring its efforts in preserving and archiving genre films, its impact on film education and scholarship, and its role in fostering a deeper appreciation for American cinema.

 AGFA’s primary mission lies in preserving genre films that have been historically undervalued and neglected.
 These films, often belonging to the realms of horror, exploitation, and cult cinema, possess a distinct cultural significance.
-The archive acknowledges the importance of preserving this cultural heritage and ensures that these films are safeguarded for future generations.
-Through meticulous restoration and digitization processes, they salvage decaying prints and reels, rescuing them from the perils of time.
+The archive acknowledges the importance of preserving this heritage and ensures that these films are safeguarded for future generations.
+Through meticulous restoration and digitisation processes, they salvage decaying prints and reels, rescuing them from the perils of time.
 By doing so, they not only preserve the visual and auditory elements of the films but also retain their inherent artistic and historical value.
 The preservation efforts allow these films to be experienced and appreciated by contemporary audiences, transcending the confines of their original release periods.

 Let’s take a look at 5 of a favourites from the archive..